 University policies are developed through the university policy process and provide specific direction for operations, administration, or programs on a university-wide basis.
 Therefore, they are issued and apply university-wide.
 University policies promote the university’s mission and operational efficiency, mandate action or constraints, and must be consistent with relevant laws, regulations, bylaws, and rules.
 Each policy includes procedures that lay out the steps or process required to accomplish the policy.

 Guidelines are developed by responsible offices and others, and provide advice or recommended best practices.
 They are not mandatory and allow discretion in interpretation, implementation, or use.
-Guidelines may apply university wide or to a particular unit or units.
+Guidelines generally apply university wide.
 These governing documents may or may not relate to a university policy.

 Unit governing documents